kumbulanit/t-sql/tech company/untitled/module 7/Lesson2_Modifying_and_Removing_Data.md

 SET
     BaseSalary = CASE
         WHEN mgr.BaseSalary IS NOT NULL AND e.BaseSalary > mgr.BaseSalary * 0.9
-            THEN mgr.BaseSalary * 0.85  -- Cap at 85% of manager salary
+            THEN mgr.BaseSalary * 0.85  -- Cap at 85% of manager BaseSalary
         ELSE e.BaseSalary
     END,
     ModifiedDate = SYSDATETIME()